matt-lardieri/wheelchair-linkage/README.md

 ## Overview

 This project developed a linkage-based lifting mechanism to improve golf accessibility for a paraplegic wheelchair user.
-The goal was to create an add-on system that attaches to a standard wheelchair, lifts the user to a stable elevated posture, and supports a safe golf swing while remaining compact and practical to fabricate.
+The goal was to create a system that attaches to a standard wheelchair and helps lift the user to an elevated posture, and supports a safe golf swing.

 ## Design goals